Watch Akufo-Addo display his dancing skills with Zanetor Rawlings

 IB/DA

-- Agenda 111: We’re having challenges with land acquisition- Deputy Info.
-Minister
+- Agenda 111: We are having challenges with land acquisition - Deputy Minister

 - I don’t take a salary as minister – Ignatius Baffour Awuah